-In reviewing and approving individual base salary adjustments for the named executive officers for 2022, the PCC relied upon salary data for comparable positions from the 2021 Willis Towers Watson Executive Compensation Database, which was aged 3.2% to reflect anticipated market movement from the 2021 survey through year-end 2022.
-Effective January 1, 2022, the PCC authorized increases of 3.5% to Messrs.
-Wheeler, Stern, Petrarca and Warren.
-The PCC authorized an increase of 8.3% to Mr. Lauber reflecting the planned transition of his compensation following his assumption of the chief financial officer role in 2019.
+In reviewing and approving individual base salary adjustments for the named executive officers for 2023, the PCC relied upon salary data for comparable positions from the 2022 Willis Towers Watson Executive Compensation Database, which was aged 4.0% to reflect anticipated market movement from the 2022 survey through year-end 2023.
+Effective January 1, 2023, the PCC authorized increases of 4.0% to Messrs.
+Wheeler, Lauber and Stern; 4.3% for Mr. Warren and 4.1% for Mr. Petrarca.

-In reviewing 2023 base salaries at its December 2022 meeting, the PCC approved increases of 4.0% for Messrs.
-Wheeler, Lauber, and Stern.
-4.1% for Mr. Petrarca and 4.3% for Mr. Warren.
-Based upon input from Willis Towers Watson, we believe that the 2023 base salaries for our named executive officers are in the aggregate approximately 105% of the projected market median.
+In reviewing 2024 base salaries at its December 2023 meeting, the PCC approved increases of 4.0% for Messrs.
+Wheeler, Lauber, Stern, Warren and Petrarca.
+Based upon input from Willis Towers Watson, we believe that the 2024 base salaries for our named executive officers are in the aggregate approximately 105% of the projected market median.
 This is within our desired target range of 80% to 120%.
-Further, we anticipate the market increase for base salaries to average 4.0% in 2023, which we took into account in determining 2023 salaries.
+Further, we anticipate the market increase for base salaries to average 4.0% in 2024, which we took into account in determining 2024 salaries.